BR0kEN-/cikit/docs/_documentation/project/web-server/README.md

 cikit provision --limit=HOSTNAME.DROPLET
 ```

-That way you'll get a chosen web server on CI droplet automatically.
+That way you're getting chosen web server on CI droplet automatically.

 ### Change web server on demand

-**Warning!** A project, VM for which was created to serve the application using one of the web servers, cannot be hosted on CI droplet that was provisioned for another web server.
+**Warning!** A project, VM for which was created to serve an application using one of web servers, cannot be hosted on CI droplet that was provisioned for another web server.
 {: .notice--warning}

-You’re able to discard the idea of using a chosen web server in favor of another one.
+You can discard the idea of using chosen web server in favor of another one.
 Do so for existing VM:

 ```bash
 CIKIT_TAGS="web-server" vagrant provision
 ```

-Type the name when you'll be prompted and go. **Remember**, that right after the action is done the web server inside of VM will be changed and this won't affect the droplet where a project is hosted.
-If you are okay having different web servers locally and on a droplet - do nothing, otherwise remove a project from an existing droplet and add it to the one with an appropriate web server or create a new droplet and provision it from scratch.
+Type the name when being prompted and go. **Remember**, that right after the action is done a web server inside of VM will be changed and this won't affect a droplet where a project is hosted.
+If it's okay to have different web servers locally and on a droplet - do nothing, otherwise remove a project from an existing droplet and add it to the one with an appropriate web server or create a new droplet and provision it from scratch.

 ## Modify project virtual hosts

 Open the [/path/to/project/.cikit/vars/web-server.yml](https://github.com/BR0kEN-/cikit/blob/master/cmf/all/.cikit/vars/web-server.yml) and modify it as needed.
-Bear in mind, the logic within variables must remain unchanged.

 ## Override virtual hosts template